Francisco Macías Nguema: Early career

-Macías Nguema failed the civil service exam three times.
-Regardless, he eventually became a clerk in the Spanish colonial administration, serving as court interpreter.
+Macías Nguema failed the civil service exam three times in the 1930s.
+Regardless, he eventually became a clerk in the Spanish colonial administration, after passing the exam on the fourth try with assistance and some favoritism from colonial authorities, serving as court interpreter.
+In the 1940s, he also worked for the Forest Service in Bata, the Río Benito Public Works Department, as a catechist in Bata, and in the Bata Public Works Service.
 In 1961, he first travelled to Madrid as spokesperson for a delegation which honoured Francisco Franco, Spain's dictator, on the 25th anniversary of his seizure of power.
-At the time, Macías Nguema generally displayed no anti-Spanish sentiment, and collaborated with the authorities.
+At the time, Macías Nguema generally displayed no anti-Spanish sentiment and collaborated with the authorities, preferring to work towards eventual independence within the existing system.
 Unlike many Equatoguinean activists at the time, he was never jailed by the Spanish.

 As court interpreter, Macías Nguema eventually began taking bribes to manipulate his translations to absolve or incriminate defendants.
 The Spanish interpreted his important role in many trials as evidence for influence and talent for leadership, and began to rapidly promote him.
-He became assistant interpreter, mayor of Mongomo, minister of public works, and finally deputy president of the Governing Council within a single year.
+He became assistant interpreter, mayor of Mongomo, minister of public works, and finally deputy president of the Governing Council within a single year in the 1960s after Spanish Guinea was transformed from a colony to a province of Spain.
 He also served as a member of the territorial parliament.

 Even at this early point of his career, Macías Nguema already exhibited erratic tendencies.
 In a conference to discuss the future independence of Equatorial Guinea at Madrid, he suddenly began an "incoherent eulogy of the Nazis", claiming that Adolf Hitler had wanted to save Africans from colonialism and only got "confused", causing him to attempt to conquer Europe.
 At one point he declared himself a "Hitlerian-Marxist".